JohanAxell/IoT_humidor_project/README.md

 * Download links:
-Latest firmware DFU file: here https://software.pycom.io/findupgrade?key=pysense2.dfu&type=all&redirect=true DFU-Util here: DFU-util v0.9
+Latest firmware DFU file: [here](https://software.pycom.io/findupgrade?key=pysense2.dfu&type=all&redirect=true) DFU-Util here: DFU-util v0.9).
 Zadig
 •	Keep in mind that this is done with the Pysense board alone, the FiPy should not be mounted on it.
 •	Keep DFU-util and the firmware in the same directory